What Every Business Owner Should Know About Mold on Commercial Ceilings

 Local Spotlight: When One Symptom Revealed a Bigger Problem

-The company brought in PuroClean Emergency Services to solve the problem.
-Our remediation team removed the mold and repaired the damage; an affordable, basic remediation.
+The company brought in PuroClean Emergency Services to remove the mold and repair the damage; an affordable, basic remediation.
+This case shows how even one report of discomfort can uncover a hidden problem, and why quick testing and professional remediation matter.

 How to Spot Hidden Mold Before It Spreads